fan-zhang-sv/fan-zhang-sv/README.md

 ### Hi there 👋

-My name is Fan Zhang. 👦🏻 🌈
+My name is Felix Zhang. 👦🏻 🌈

 I obtained my Bachelor degree in Electrical Engineering at South China University of Technology, Guangzhou, China 🇨🇳
 and am a current grad student at Northeastern University, Silicon Valley campus 🇺🇸, studying Computer Software Engineering. 🏫